LarsShaq/GANs/README.md

 This paper also had the idea of the inception score to get an automatic score for the realness of the data (See above).

 ### InfoGAN: Interpretable Representation Learning by Information Maximizing Generative Adversarial Nets - 2016
-In this paper they achieve that single variables of the latent variables have an explicit effect on the generated output.
-So for example if you create a number, one variable of the latent code would change which number is shown and a second variable is responsible for rotation the number a little.
+This paper shows how to have single variables of the latent space have an explicit effect on the generated output.
+So for example if you generate a number image, one variable of the latent space would change which number is shown and a second variable is responsible for rotating the number a little.
 To achieve this, they split the usual noise vector at the beginning in a noise part and a so called latent code c.
+The latent code can have categorial variables (like integeres 1-10) or continues (like -1 to 1).
 In the traditional GAN there is no garuantee that the latent code has any meaning, the GAN could simply ignore it.
 To make sure the code has a significant meaning, they try to maximize the mutual information (see above) between the code and the generated output.
 So they add -lambda I(c,G(z,c)) to the loss function, where lambda is hyperparameter(- because we want to maximize instead of minimize).
 For maximizing I(c,x), where x is given by G(z,c), you need to minimize the entropy of p(c|x) (make information of c given x small, because by knowing x you already know a lot about c).
-In practise you don't have p(c|x).
+In practise you don't have access to p(c|x).
 But you can obtain a lower bound by an auxiliary distibution Q.
+This auxiliary distribution Q is a neural network.
+It simply shares all convolutional layers of D and adds a final fully connected layer at the end.
+The mutual information part in the loss always converges faster than the normal GAN, so it doesnt really add an overhead to the traditional GAN.

+## Open questions

+### Could you start with z at image resolution and just use dilated convolution?
+If so, could you make z at the beginning similar to real images to make it easier for G at the beginning?